abolhasan/abolhasan.github.io/_teaching/2015-spring-teaching-2.md

 # location: "City, Country"
 # ---

-Some of the my current previous Undergraduate and Postgraduate levels subject at UTS includes:
+Some of the my current previous Undergraduate and Postgraduate levels subject at UTS includes the following:

 Heading 1
 ======